knowit-finland-javascript-guild/cdk-with-typescript/README.md

 > API Gateway, Lambda functions, or Amazon RDS tables) should be composed into a single high-level Construct.
 > Then that Construct should be instantiated in one or more Stacks for deployment.

 But be warned!

 In the wild, it is more common that the example scenario would have an S3BucketStack, APIGWStack, LambdaStack(s) and RDSTableStacks.
 We've even seen Stacks for individual read-write permissions.
-This is not wrong, there are good reasons for doing this, however, it is not considered best practise.
+Although this is not according to AWS best practises, there are often be good reasons for doing this.

-Don't worry about "high-level" or "low-level" or "L1/L2/L3" Constructs for now.
-Our Construct can be an entire application or a single Resource.
+Here we will stick to the best practices approach.

 ## Exercise 6.5: Destroy the current deployment